 2. With destination weddings, the guest size is smaller which means only people you truly are close to and know will be there.
 My honey and I did not want people we did not know to end up at our wedding.
 We were firm on the number of invites, max guest count, and a not so subtle hint to one great friend to keep their unknown boyfriend at home.
 Not to be mean, but so that only faces we knew and loved would be there.
 True friends understand, and our party was nothing but people we cared about.

 3. A stressful yet helpful part was the third party hotel/transport coordinator.
 With so many people flying in, needing trip details and etc… I enlisted a travel agency who works often with our designation wedding resort to help with all travel and stay details.
 Anytime a guest wanted to know something, they were sent over to the travel coordinators.
 While the coordinator could have been quicker to respond in my opinion, it was still a great help, and less stress on our plate.

-4. The one moment in the planning process that was annoyingly stressful for my husband and I was the wedding invitation and shipping process.
+4. The one moment in the planning process that was annoyingly stressful was the wedding invitation and shipping process.
 I designed the invites and honey gathered the rum bottles..that part was fun.
 Figuring out all the addresses, hearing “no” from some of our best friends/family who couldn’t come due to financial or health reasons, and 3 hours at the post office sending all the packages wasn’t.
 It is hard to hear those “no’s”, it is hard to get your at the time fiancé who is not a natural planner to get the information you need on time, and it is hard to be at the post for 3 hours to get the darn things shipped.

 We did a 45 minute photoshoot instead of an hour to accommodate this, and during our 15 minutes while the cocktail hour party was finishing, we giggled, took pictures, video, enjoyed each others company and relaxed after such a beautiful and emotional ceremony and photoshoot session.